linde/gkee-fleet-tenacy-examples/deploying-multi-cluster-gateways/README.md

 This little project just works out the terraform necessary for the example [deploying-multi-cluster-gateways](https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-multi-cluster-gateways).

-It's not really about tenancy and definitely not enterprise, but a handy resource.

 ```bash

 # set up a new, empty project.